Designing for iPad: Reality Check

 Written metaphors often feel good to their authors, and since we know how hard it is to coin a strong, consistent metaphor, we are generally forgiving of weak ones.
 In UI design, however, we are less tolerant.

 UI metaphors have more impact in the overall texture: While a weak text metaphor can be over-read, we have to deal with weak UI metaphors again and again—and weak UI elements get on our nerves quickly.
 They are bad jokes.

 For example: Using a book shelf for choosing a book is a consistent metaphor, but does it help you understand the interface?
 Does it help in any way?
 Do you still like the hard-to-scan bookshelf after looking at it for the 200th time?
 What if you have 200 books?

-Note: I’m not saying that using quirky metaphors and plastering your app with special effects will kill the prospects of selling your app.
-Unfortunately the audience for kitsch is a bigger one than the audience for elitist UI design.
-Just be aware that kitch design is for the moment: phony products don’t have a long lifespan.
+Note that using quirky metaphors and plastering your app with special effects will not kill your app sales.
+Unfortunately the audience for kitsch is bigger than one for elitist UI design.
+Just be aware that kitch design is for the moment: phony products don’’t have a long lifespan.

 3. Interaction design: So what works?

 The iPad is a stunning device to consume photos, comics, children’s books, games, videos, and (well-proportioned) text, and it also seems to work surprisingly well as a writing device—if you’re not a touch typer.
 And while it looks like Duplo, it also feels a lot like a kid’s toy , which is the perfect condition for good user interface design:

 - The limited screen real estate, and the limited “credit” on physical actions needed to complete one task (don’t make me swipe and touch too often), pushes designers to create a dead simple information architecture, and finesse the interaction design patterns to use a minimal number of actions.
 This goes hand in hand with the fundamental law of user interaction design: Minimize input, maximize output.